Brick-Hill-Developers/Community-Resources/README.md

 Add, fix or suggest any change on the community resources, it's open to you!

+### 👨‍💻 Now supporting Brick-Hosting.tk!
+Brick-Hosting.tk has gained a lot of popularity, and thus we are now making specialized scripts for this hosting solution!

 ### 🌐 Social

 Join our discord servers!